Ada-Developers-Academy/core-unit-1/nested-data-and-nested-loops/practice-nested-data-and-nested-loops.md

 * title: Nested Data and Nested Loops
 ##### !question

-What is the syntax to get `'University of Washington'` from `schools`?
+What is the syntax to get `"University of Washington"` from `schools`?

 ```python
 schools = {